OuhscBbmc/redcap-manual-v1/designadv/multilanguage.md

 When researchers can offer a survey in the participants' languages, there is a better chance of expanding the patient pool, which might be crucial if the researchers are studying a rare condition.

 The first step toward enrolling patients in most studies is obtaining informed consent.
-Electronic consent is possible in REDCap, and we have provided a chapter on that topic **callout here** Creating an e-consent process that also allows multiple languages means the e-consent chapter must go hand-in-hand with this one.
+Electronic consent is possible in REDCap, and we have provided a chapter on that topic. @sec-designadv-econsent

+Creating an e-consent process that also allows multiple languages means the e-consent chapter must go hand-in-hand with this one.
 This chapter will assume you are at a spot in creating an e-consent where you need to enable Multi-Language Management (MLM) and will lead you through the process.
 MLM also can be used with surveys and other uses.
 The information presented here can be generalized beyond the e-consent process.

-## When to Enable MLM in an e-Consent {#sec-designadv-mlmtiming}
+## When to Enable MLM in an e-Consent {#sec-designadv-multilanguage-timing}

 We will start at the point in an e-consent project where you already have created the instruments for Consent and HIPAA; uploaded pdf files of those forms; created fields for every spot where the patients will need to enter information or sign their names; and designated the forms as surveys.